StackStorm/st2-docker/README.md

 ### Credentials

-The `files/htpasswd` file is created with a default username of `st2admin` and a default password of `Ch@ngeMe`.
+The `files/htpasswd` file is provided with a default username of `st2admin` and a default password of `Ch@ngeMe`.
 This can be changed using the [htpasswd utility](https://httpd.apache.org/docs/2.4/programs/htpasswd.html).

 Another file (`files/st2-cli.conf`) contains default credentials and is mounted into the "st2client" container.
 If you change credentials in htpasswd, you will probably want to change them in st2-cli.conf.